Bemetāra The second status hearing for Anthony Abbate was held this morning at 10am. Here is a wrap up of the few key decisions made:

 - For now the trial date has been set for November 16, 17, and 23rd at 10am.
 However, the judge wants to reconvene October 1st for another status hearing to discuss the appeal or the possibility of Abbate’s voluntary resignation.
 There is a possibility that after discussion with the board, the judge may decide to delay the trial until December.

 Just to show how frustrating this process has been, let’s take a look at the timeline of this case.
-Anthony Abbate, a criminal and a cop, has been employed by the Chicago Police Department for 2 ½ years since he committed a felony.
-What does it take to fire a police officer who has clearly broken the law?
+Anthony Abbate, a criminal and a cop, has been employed by the Chicago Police Department for 2 ½ years since he committed a felony. order stromectol over the counter What does it take to fire a police officer who has clearly broken the law?

 February 2007 – Anthony Abbate viciously attacks Karolina Obrycka.
 The beating is recorded by a security camera.